rstudio/chromote/README.md

 In addition to _commands_ The Chrome Devtools Protocol also has _events_.
 These are messages that are sent from the browser to the R process when various browser events happen.

 As an example, it can be a bit tricky to find out when to take a screenshot.
-When you send the browser a command to navigate to a page, it sends a response immediately, but it may take several more seconds for it to actually load that page.
-When it does, the `Page.loadEventFired` event will be triggered.
+When you send the browser a command to navigate to a page, it sends a response immediately, but it may take several more seconds for it to actually finish loading that page.
+When it does, the `Page.loadEventFired` event will be fired.

 ```R
 b <- ChromoteSession$new()